 ASHA is partnering with organizations around the world in putting a special focus on sexual health during the month of September.
-The World Association for Sexual Health (WAS) is launching its third annual World Sexual Health Day observance on September 4th, for example, and in support ASHA will offer activities throughout the month that include blogs, surveys, downloadable fact sheets, and more.
+The World Association for Sexual Health (WAS) is launching its fourth annual World Sexual Health Day observance on September 4th, for example, and in support ASHA will offer activities throughout the month that include blogs, surveys, downloadable fact sheets, and more.

 During September, ASHA will offer expanded sexual health resources that include fact sheets, interviews, questions and answers from our panel of experts, and perspectives on sexual health from a diverse group of voices in the field.

 In 1999, the World Association for Sexual Health (WAS) proclaimed the Declaration of Sexual Rights that cover (among others) our rights to sexual freedom, safely, equality, and pleasure.
 This landmark declaration recognizes that sexuality and sexual health are fundamental to all humans; fittingly, the theme for WSHD 2013 is: To achieve sexual health, picture yourself owning your sexual rights.

 For insight into the state of sexual rights in the U.S. and beyond we turned to Dr. Eli Coleman, who is a professor and Director of the Program in Human Sexuality at the University of Minnesota Medical School.

 Since the WAS Declaration of Sexual Rights was adopted nearly 15 years ago, how would you describe the progress made with sexual rights?

 I think we have made quite a bit of progress.
 First of all, the WAS Declaration has been quoted all over the world.
 The International Planned Parenthood adopted a similar declaration in 2008 - obviously influenced by the WAS declaration.
 There has been extensive work at the World Health Organization (WHO) on sexual rights ...